adolfoeliazat/BotBuilder-Getting-Started/CSharp/basics-Navigation/README.md

         }
 ````

+In the sample walkthrough and code above above, you can see how the bot:
+* Delineate between navigation commands and replies in the conversation.
-In the code above, you can see how the code deliniates beteween navigation commands and replies, provides discoverabliltiy by showing the navigation commands within the conversation via menus and buttons, and promotes wayfinding by providing navigation command UI throughout the conversation to help users navigate capabilities of the bot.
+* Provides navigation discoverabliltiy by showing the navigation commands within the conversation via menus and buttons so the user can see the capabilities of the bot and easily navigate to them.
+* Promotes wayfinding by providing navigation command UI throughout the conversation to help users navigate the capabilities of the bot.

 ### More information